SchmidtRichard/React.js/README.md

 Another error we will find in the **Console** is the below:

 > :x: **ERROR**</br></br>
->Uncaught SyntaxError: Unexpected token '<'
+> Uncaught SyntaxError: Unexpected token '&lt;'

 This error above is related to the `<!DOCTYPE html>` and that is because it does not know that the `index.js` is a `JSX` file that includes **HTML elements** rather than just a standard normal **JavaScript** file.